AdobeDocs/commerce-testing/src/pages/functional-testing-framework/suite.md

 -  test which names a specific `<test>`.
 -  group which refers to a declared `group` annotation.
--  module which refers to `test` files under a specific Magento Module.
+-  module which refers to `test` files under a specific module.

 The element can contain [`<test>`](#test), [`<group>`](#group), and [`<module>`](#module).